 The intent of Category C: Structured Interactive Activities is for registrants to interact with colleagues on a regular basis in order to consolidate new learning and receive feedback regarding one’s practice.
 The minimum acceptable number in a group is two.

-The Quality Assurance Committee is of the opinion that registrants who live in more isolated locations will benefit from availing themselves of opportunities to interact with other psychologists and mental health professionals.
+The Quality Assurance Committee is of the opinion that registrants who live in more isolated locations will benefit from availing themselves of opportunities to interact with other psychologists and health professionals.
 Only 12 of the 35 hours per year must involve interactive contact with others.
-There is no requirement that these in-person contact hours must be completed solely with other psychologists.
-Registrants may include activities with other licensed/regulated mental health professionals in this category.
-Also, there is no requirement that the contact be in person.
+Registrants may include activities with other licensed/regulated mental health professionals (e.g., psychiatrists, social workers) or licensed/health professionals (e.g., physicians, nurses, physiotherapists, speech-language pathologists).
+The contact need not be in person.
 For example, telephone contact that meets the objectives of this category may qualify as a Category C activity.

 Colleagues do not have to be registrants of this College.
 They can be colleagues from other regulated health professions (e.g. social work, psychiatry or other areas of medicine, etc.).
 For registrants who have primarily academic involvements, continuing competency compliance criteria are reviewed on a case by case basis.
 Registrants should ensure they include sufficient information regarding the composition and activities of their group to enable the Quality Assurance Committee to evaluate their logged activities.
 For example, at a minimum a log sheet might include the date and duration of meetings, the topic(s), discussed, the number of participants, and the professions of the participants.